- Las Vegas is a safe destination – I’ve visited 40+ times and have never been the victim of a crime.

 Let me kick this off by stating that Las Vegas is a safe destination.
-As a person who spends a LOT of time jumping from attraction to attraction, it’s rare that I feel unsafe or uneasy.
+As a person who spends a LOT of time jumping from attraction to attraction on my own, it’s rare that I feel uneasy.

-Especially along the Strip & Fremont Street, security personnel and police officers are numerous, and tourists rarely encounter unsafe situations.
+Especially along the Strip & Fremont Street, security personnel and police officers are numerous, and tourists rarely encounter uncomfortable situations.

-With that being said, there are bad actors that look to take advantage of tourists that are flush with cash and oftentimes inebriated.
+With that being said, there are bad actors that look to take advantage of tourists who are flush with cash and oftentimes under the influence.

-Avoiding crime and staying safe in Las Vegas is easy if you’re aware of your surroundings and avoid behaviors that attract criminals.
+Avoiding crime and staying safe is easy if you’re aware of your surroundings and avoid behaviors that attract criminals.

 See Also: Las Vegas Rookie Mistakes to Avoid!